-Negative online reviews, no one likes to see one about their business.
+No one likes negative reviews online, especially about their business.
 A client has just left you a negative online review on Google Reviews or Facebook.
-How should you respond?
-Should you even respond?
+How should you react?
+Should you respond?

-In an offline context, how you responded to a customer only affected the dissatisfied customer.
-However, in an online context, there are potential customers who will read the negative reviews and your reply.
-A lot of customers rely on online reviews to make purchase decisions.1 How you reply to negative reviews can affect potential customers’ attitudes towards your business and whether they praise it or not.
+In an offline context, how you respond to a customer only affects the unsatisfied customer.
+However, in an online context, some potential customers will read the negative reviews and your reply.
+A lot of customers rely on online reviews to make purchase decisions.1 How you reply to negative comments can affect potential customers’ attitudes towards your business and whether they recommend it or not.

 The Response Strategies to Negative Online Reviews

-There exist six response strategies, depending on the context.
-They are:
+There exist six response strategies, depending on the context:

 While most service providers will usually not respond to negative online reviews, that isn’t always the best solution.3